danielnoam/portfolio/content/games/2d-platformer/content.md

 ## Development Insights

-- Studied popular platformers to understand what makes jumping and movement feel great to players
+- Studied popular platformers to understand what makes movement feel great to players.
-- Added "juice" through subtle animations and visual feedback to make the player, world, and UI elements feel alive and responsive
+- Added "juice" through subtle animations and visual feedback to make the player, world, and UI elements feel alive and responsive.
-- Figured out how to connect different game scenes smoothly while maintaining player progress
+- Learned how to connect different game scenes smoothly while maintaining player progress.
-- Built helpful tools that saved me hours of development time
+- Built helpful tools that saved development time.
-- Created a flexible player controller where I could quickly tweak values and see results immediately
+- Created a flexible player controller that allows to quickly tweak values and see results immediately.
-- Balanced making levels challenging enough to be fun but not frustratingly difficult
+- Balanced making levels challenging enough to be fun but not frustratingly difficult.

 </div>